moraamoseti2/alx-low_level_programming/0x08-recursion/README.md

 Prototype: int _sqrt_recursion(int n);
 If n does not have a natural square root, the function should return -1 Task 6:
+Write a function that returns 1 if the input integer is a prime number, otherwise return 0.

+Prototype: int is_prime_number(int n);
+Task 7: